pratikgangan/pratik_solution/README.md

 Hello,

-this is part of your interview with 7TV that aims to test your ability to write services that efficiently solve problems we have in our business.
+this is part of your interview with Convosight that aims to test your ability to write services that efficiently solve problems.

 Please read this document carefully before starting, as it outlines your task, the constraints and by what criteria you will be evaluated.